texas oncology more breakthroughs. more victories

 Symptoms

-Some patients with MF do not have symptoms when they are diagnosed, especially when the disease is in early stages.
+Some patients with MF do not have symptoms when they are diagnosed, especially when the disease is in its early stages.
 Diagnosis in an early phase often occurs during a routine exam or blood test.
 Many MF patients will have the following symptoms.

 • Fatigue, weakness, or shortness of breath